Casimir Force for the ${\mathbb C}P^{N-1}$ Model: Introduction

 The ${\mathbb C}P^{N-1}$ model \cite{Eichenherr:1978qa, Golo:1978dd, Cremmer:1978bh} in 1+1 dimensions has a long history due to the similarities between the sigma model and Yang-Mills theory in 3+1 dimensions: dynamical mass gap, asymptotic freedom and instantons \cite{Polyakov:1975rr, Polyakov:1975yp, Bardeen:1976zh, Brezin:1976qa, DAdda:1978vbw, DAdda:1978etr, Witten:1978bc,Novikov:1984ac}.
 The 1+1 dimensional ${\mathbb C}P^{N-1}$ model also appears as a world-sheet theory of a non-Abelian vortex string in a 3+1 dimensional $U(N)$ gauge theory with $N$ scalar fields in the fundamental representation \cite{Hanany:2003hp, Auzzi:2003fs, Eto:2005yh} (see Refs.~\cite{Tong:2005un,Eto:2006pg,Shifman:2007ce,Tong:2008qd} for review), yielding a nontrivial relation between the ${\mathbb C}P^{N-1}$ model and the $U(N)$ gauge theory \cite{Hanany:2004ea,Shifman:2004dr}.
 The $\mathbb{C}P^{N-1}$ model on a finite space was studied before on a finite interval \cite{Milekhin:2012ca,Bolognesi:2016zjp, Milekhin:2016fai,Pavshinkin:2017kwz} as well as on a ring \cite{Monin:2015xwa,Monin:2016vah}, describing a closed string as well as an open string ending on some boundary, respectively.
+A finite system in 2+1 dimensions, a disc system with the Dirichlet boundary condition at the edge (a circle), was also investigated \cite{Pikalov}.
 In Ref.~\cite{Milekhin:2012ca} a phase transition between confining (unbroken) phase for a larger system and Higgs (broken) phase for a smaller system was found, although a constant configuration was assumed inconsistently with the presence of boundaries.
 Spatially varying configurations are consistent with the presence of boundaries and these were derived numerically \cite{Bolognesi:2016zjp}.
 Constant configurations were later justified by changing the boundary conditions \cite{Milekhin:2016fai,Pavshinkin:2017kwz}.
 A similar phase transition was also found for the case of a ring \cite{Monin:2015xwa,Monin:2016vah}.
-It should be noted that the Higgs phase where $SU(N)$ symmetery is broken to $SU(N-1)$ $\times$ $U(1)$ is consistent with the Coleman-Mermin-Wagner theorem forbidding a gapless excitations in 1+1 dimensions \cite{Coleman:1973ci,Mermin:1966fe} for the finite size system with large $N$ \footnote {The large distance behavior of the correlation function is known to be $\left|x\right|^{-1/N}$ \cite{Witten:1978bc}.
-Thus the presence of the Higgs phase is consistent with the Coleman-Mermin-Wagner theorem for sufficiently large $N$ and small $L$, which satisfy $\log L\ll N$.}.